Why is Car Insurance So Expensive?

 Read more: Black Box Car Insurance for Young Drivers

-Even if you are an experienced driver with a few years’ worth of no-claims and a completely clean driving record, you might still find that your car insurance premiums are higher than you’d like.
+Even if you are an experienced driver with a few years’ no-claims discount and a completely clean driving record, you might still find that your car insurance premiums are higher than you’d like.

-And while it might seem unfair that, even with your clean record, you are being charged at a higher rate than others, there are a few legitimate reasons to justify it.
+And while it might seem unfair that, even with your clean record, you are being charged at a higher rate than others, there are a few legitimate reasons that may explain it.
 These include:

 Your choice of car

-The cost of your car insurance premium weighs heavily on the car that you own.
-Smaller vehicles with smaller engines are deemed less likely to be involved in a car accident so insurance for these cars are often significantly cheaper than that for larger cars with more powerful engines.
+The cost of your car insurance weighs heavily on the car that you own.
+Smaller vehicles with smaller engines are statistically less likely to be involved in a car accident, which means that insurance for these cars is often significantly cheaper than the equivalent level of cover for larger cars with more powerful engines.

-Insurance providers will also consider how much time and money would need to be invested when fixing or replacing the car, as well as how serious any injuries sustained by both the driver and passengers would be in the event of an accident – a safer car reduces the risk of serious injury, making them cheaper to insure.
+Insurance providers will also consider how much it would potentially cost to repair or replace the car, as well as how serious any injuries sustained by both the driver and passengers would be in the event of an accident.
+A safer, technologically advanced car reduces the risk of serious injury, making them cheaper to insure.

-Car’s which are fitted with additional safety features such as alarms, automatic braking systems (ABS) and lane departure warning systems are all less likely to be involved in a claim, which subsequently gives insurers reason to reduce the cost of your insurance.
+Cars that are fitted with additional safety features such as alarms, automatic braking systems (ABS) and lane departure warning systems are all less likely to be involved in a claim, which consequently gives insurers reason to reduce the cost of your premiums.

 Believe it or not, your job can have a serious impact on the cost of your car insurance premiums.
 The reason for this is that insurers will collect information from previous claims from other people in a similar job to yourself to determine how likely you are to make a claim – again, it is entirely based on statistics.

-Those who are retired or work as nurses, police officers and teaching assistants are among the lucky individuals who are charged with cheaper car insurance premiums while racing drivers, football players and other high-earning jobs are likely to pay the most for their cover.
+Those who are retired or work as nurses, police officers and teaching assistants are among the lucky individuals who are charged with cheaper car insurance premiums, while racing drivers and professional football players are likely to pay the most for their cover.